 The Graphic Design portfolio course will introduce students to the subject of Graphic Design through the development of professional processes and skills.
 This is not a computer software class but rather an idea generation that is fundamental to graphic design.
 Students realize their goals – and work with a professional graphic designer.

-This course will introduce students to a variety of processes, materials, and methods in the construction of three-dimensional artworks including welding, woodworking, plaster, additive/subtractive, armatures, paper-mache fibers, and sculpture in the round.
+This course will introduce students to a variety of processes, materials, and methods in the construction of three-dimensional artworks which may include welding, woodworking, plaster, armatures, and digital technology to create sculpture in the round.

 Derived from the French “in open air” this course calls students to venture out of the studio, absorb their surroundings and create work in response to their experience.
 Explore the tradition of plein air painting and learn techniques to work with portability in public settings.
 Locations will be selected to include studies in nature and more urban locales.